Maui Travel Guide Contents

 Whether you choose to drive Road to Hana yourself or take a guided tour, it will be one of the most memorable experiences of your Maui vacation.
 Learn about many of the best Road to Hana stops or follow Shaka Guide Classic Road to Hana Driving Tour, which will guide you to 9 waterfalls, 10 vistas and 6 hikes on Road to Hana.
 To help you decide whether you want to embark on this adventure, and what options will work best for you, read some Yelp reviews, both positive and negative.

-about 5-6 hours (depending where you start).
+Road to Hana will take you 5-6 hours one way (depending where you start).
 Plan to get dinner somewhere amazing in Kihei afterwards.

 Book a massage with an experienced massage therapist, or reserve a student clinic session at a reduced rate.
 Check out our Ultimate Guide to Maui Luaus to make a better decision which Maui luau to attend.
 Visit a spa, go on a sunset cruise, or create a work of art to always remind you of Maui.